-Understanding the electric system load/demand allows BVES to create an operating mode optimized for two types of operations: (1) safety and reliability and (2) wildfire prevention during high-risk periods.
-It should be noted that wildfire prevention measures during high fire risk weather conditions override reliability optimization regardless of season or system demand.
-Generally, since the winter months bring the heaviest load/demand on the BVES distribution system, BVES optimizes the system for safety and reliability during such time.
+Generally, since the winter months bring the heaviest load/demand on the BVES distribution system, BVES optimizes the system for safety and reliability during such time by utilizing the automatic testing feature on devices such as reclosers and fuse TripSavers.
 These months are often wet and do not typically pose significant wildfire risks.
 Following the winter season, the operational focus becomes more defensive and optimized for wildfire prevention, given the hot, dry climate.
 Specifically, the system uses the following protocols:

-- 1. From approximately November 1st through March 31st, the system is focused on safety and reliability with higher load settings to accommodate higher demand due to colder temperatures and reclosers set to automatic. - From approximately April 1st through October 31st, BVES adopts a more defensive operational scheme during the non-winter months.
-To accomplish this, the utility enacts certain operational settings: - All TripSavers fuses are set to not reclose. - b.
-Auto-Recloser field trip settings adjusted for summer load. - c.
-Radford 34.5 kV line de-energized.
+• From approximately November 1st through March 31st, the system is focused on safety and reliability and devices are set as follows:

+- All fuse TripSavers fuses are set to three trips to lockout. - All auto-reclosers are set to three trips to lockout. - Radford 34.5kV line is energized and its recloser set to three trips to lockout. - From approximately April 1st through October 31st, BVES adopts a more defensive operational scheme during the non-winter months.
+To accomplish this, the utility enacts the following operational settings: - o All TripSavers fuses are set to non-reclosing. - All auto-reclosers are set to non-reclosing. - Radford 34.5 kV line is de-energized.

 Although BVES generally follows a strict schedule, the utility monitors conditions, using the NFDRS, to determine if additional precautions should be taken.
 Further, BVES staff and BVES's weather consultant review the NFDRS on a weekly basis or more frequently during high fire threat periods to make advanced preparations and on a daily basis to determine if additional steps should be taken.
 In short, overall system configuration is optimized for fire prevention from approximately April 1 to October 31, using the seasonal characteristics of BVES's climate and load profile.
-The system is then further adjusted based on the seven-day NFDRS forecast, as well as other operational and weather information available to BVES.
+The system is then further adjusted based on the seven-day NFDRS Forecast, as well as other operational and weather information available to BVES.

 BVES monitors the NFDRS fire danger forecast each day and then determines the proper operational focus from a reliability and fire prevention focus.
-Exact steps depend on the level of fire-threat.
-As indicated in Table 8-12 below, "Brown", "Red", and "Orange" are considered elevated fire-threat conditions that require the BVES system to be configured for fire prevention over reliability concerns.
+Exact steps depend on the level of fire threat.
+As indicated in below, "Brown", "Red", and "Orange" are considered elevated fire threat conditions that require the BVES system to be configured for fire prevention over reliability concerns.

-Table 8-12 Operational Direction Based on NFDRS Forecast
+BVES Table 8-4 Operational Direction Based on NFDRS Forecast

-Operational Action Green Yellow Brown Orange Red Circuit Recloser Settings Automatic Reclosing Automatic Reclosing Non- Automatic Reclosing Non- Automatic Reclosing Non- Automatic Reclosing Patrol following circuit outage No 1 No 1 Yes Yes Yes TripSavers Automatic Automatic Non- Automatic Non- Automatic Non- Automatic Proactive De- energization (PDE) ration (PDE) No greater than 55 mph n wind gusts
+Operational Action Green Yellow Brown Orange Red Circuit Recloser Settings Automatic Reclosing Automatic Reclosing Non- Automatic Reclosing Non- Automatic Reclosing Non- Automatic Reclosing Patrol following circuit outage No 1 No 1 Yes Yes Yes TripSavers Automatic Automatic Non- Automatic Non- Automatic Non- Automatic Proactive De- energization (PDE) No No Yes - "at risk" lines when wind g n wind gusts assigned to areas much larger than the BVES service area, such as the County of San Bernardino.
+Therefore, BVES factors in the localized conditions for its service area.

-1No patrol is required.
+No patrol is required.
 Re-test allowed following check of fault indicators, SCADA, other system indicators, and reports from the field.
 If the re-test fails, a patrol is mandatory.

 When a Red Flag Warning condition is declared, Field Operations will closely monitor the NFDRS Forecast and other local forecasts to determine the appropriate operational conditions to be implemented.
 Additionally, BVES's weather consultant provides more detailed and frequent forecast updates.
-It should be noted that generally Red Flag Warning conditions are assigned to areas much larger than the BVES service area, such as the County of San Bernardino.
-Therefore, BVES factors in the localized conditions for its service area.
+It should be noted that generally Red Flag Warning conditions are